Professor Computer Science and Electrical Engineering Department

 Multiple awards of $2500 are given to undergraduates planning a career in computer science, information technology, management information systems, or related fields.
 Winners are chosen based on academic performance, an essay, and level of participation in community services and/or extracurricular activities.

-A lack of diverse perspectives also means that those inventing the technology do not reflect the customer base.
-Women are not the ones designing technology, but they are responsible for 45 percent of and influence up to 61 percent of all consumer electronics purchases.
 Additional research shows that companies with the highest representation of women in senior management teams had a 35 percent higher return on equity and a 34 percent higher return to shareholders.
 It’s become quite clear to companies that diversity is important when it comes to honing and maintaining their competitive edge.

 According to Dr. Valerie Barr, executive committee member of the Association for Computing Machinery’s Committee of Women (ACM-W), “We need all hands on deck.
 We are seeing increasing applications of computing, an increasing role of various STEM fields in our day to day life, in all forms of commerce and industry, and we simply do not have enough people to fill the jobs.
 We don’t have enough people to help figure out all the ways in which technology can be used to improve our lives.
 We lose as a society if we have the creativity and passion and intelligence of only half the population.
 Also, STEM jobs are among the highest paid jobs out there right now.
 Why should women not have an equal opportunity to get those jobs and become high earners?”